napcs/qedserver/README.md

 History
 ------
+* 0.3.1 - User interface tweaks, navigation, error messages
-0.3.0 - Changed behavior of database.
+* 0.3.0 - Changed behavior of database.
 Now it uses the existing database and if you want to reset things, you need to delete the `products.sqlite3` file.
-0.2.0 - Pagination support, default ordering is now newest first, which works better for RSS feeds.
+* 0.2.0 - Pagination support, default ordering is now newest first, which works better for RSS feeds.
-0.1.0 - Intitial release.
+* 0.1.0 - Intitial release.

 License
 --------